Can you imagine having dinosaurs at your Thanksgiving?

 Would dinosaurs celebrate Thanksgiving?

-I have images of a family of 4 dinosaurs in a truck on their way across the country to celebrate Thanksgiving with family.
+Can you see the family of 4 Triceratops in a truck driving across the country to celebrate the holiday with family?

 What would dinosaurs be thankful for?

-- That the meteor missed the earth, even if it was only just.
-That space rock could have done some real damage and forced the earth into an ice age or something if it had actually hit.
+- The meteor missed the earth.
+That space rock could have done some real damage and forced the earth into an ice age if it had hit…

-- Bird flu was bad, also for dinosaurs (we’ll explain why in a moment).
+- Bird flu was bad, also for dinosaurs.
 Many succumbed.
-The dinosaurs are thankful that COVID-19 does not seem to be contagious for birds or dinosaurs.
+Fortunately, COVID-19 is not contagious for birds or dinosaurs.

 The dinosaur at your Thanksgiving